spacetelescope/jwst/docs/jwst/background_subtraction/arguments.rst

   a FITS or ASDF file openable as `~stdatamodels.jwst.datamodels.ImageModel` containing a 2D array of integers in its ``.mask`` attribute (FITS ``MASK`` extension) with pixels to be used as background set to 1 and other pixels set to 0.
+  To use the mask as-is without any additional outlier rejection, the ``wfss_maxiter`` argument should be set to 0.
   The ``.data`` attribute is not used.
   Defaults to ``None``.